razerofficial/UnityChromaSDK/Assets/Swagger/docs/DefaultApi.md

-# IO.Swagger.chromasdk.DefaultApi
+# ChromaSDK.ChromaPackage.DefaultApi

-All URIs are relative to *http://localhost:62030/chromasdk*
+All URIs are relative to *http://localhost:80/chromasdk*

 Method | HTTP request | Description
 ------------- | ------------- | -------------